mohanakrishna12/rokuality-server/README.md

 3. Enable XMPP on the hub.
 In the harmony app go to Settings>>Harmony Setup>>Add/Edit Devices & Activities>>Hub>>Enable XMPP

 ### Why HDMI to USB Capture Cards
 Some of our devices require you to have an HDMI to USB capture card connected to the device and machine running the Rokuality server.
 This is necessary for devices like the PS4 or cable set top boxes that don't offer an available means of remotely capturing the screen output.
 Other vendors ship you a proprietary capture card for these scenarios that operates in the same fashion - and their hardware can be expensive!
 We allow you to bring your own capture card and provide the same functionality as a lower cost alternative.
+There are several capture card options available and most 'should' work but we've tested the following:
+	* [Magewell USB 3.0](https://www.magewell.com/products/usb-capture-hdmi-gen-2) A 300$ premium capture card recommended for high quality video capture and evaluations.
+	* [USB 2.0/3.0](https://www.amazon.com/Capture-Broadcast-Streaming-Grabber-Converter/dp/B0779ZJZX3/ref=sr_1_3?keywords=hdmi+usb+capture+cards&qid=1571405168&sr=8-3) A lower cost, $90 alternative to the magewell.
+Video quality is not as good as the Magewell but under test has worked perfectly well.